xMcacutt/Ty1AP-Client/README.md

 - All 72 Thunder Eggs

+- All 90 Golden Cogs

+- Cog completion for each level (find all 10 cogs)

+- All 45 Bilbies

+- Bilby completion for finding each level's 5 bilbies throughout the world

+- All 13 Rangs / Abilities

 - All 5 Talismans

-#### Cogs

-There are 90 golden cogs in the game.
-These can be enabled as checks through cogsanity.
-If cogsanity is set to all, then all 90 cogs will be checks.
-If cogsanity is set to per_level, then once you collect all 10 cogs in a level, you will be granted a check.

-#### Bilbies

-There are 45 bilbies in the game.
-These can be enabled as checks through bilbysanity.
-If bilbysanity is set to all_no_te then the thunder egg for collecting all 5 bilbies in a level will not trigger a check to avoid a double check on thunder egg collection. all_with_te allows the double check.

 #### Picture Frames

 There are 373 picture frames in the game.
 Only 127 of these can be activated as checks.
 All of the bonus world picture frames are excluded since they are postgame content.
 The remaining frames can be enabled as checks through framesanity.
 If framesanity is set to all, then all 127 frames will be checks.
 If it is set to per_level then collecting all of the picture frames in a level will grant a single check.

-It is recommended to leave picture frames on "all" due to generation failures from lack of locations.

 #### Attributes

 There are 15 attributes in the game.
 These are the rangs and abillities that can be unlocked for Ty including swim, dive, second rang, extra health paw, etc.

 For each attribute its unlock to grant the check varies.
-For extra health paw, you must collect all 25 rainbow scales in Rainbow Cliffs.
-Swim and Dive are split such that speaking to Rex in Ship Rex grants Swim while speaking to Rex in Bridge on the River Ty grants the Dive check.
+Using scalesanity, you can get the extra health paw and its corresponding check.
+To get the check, you must collect all 25 rainbow scales in Rainbow Cliffs.
+Swim and Dive are split such that speaking to Rex in Ship Rex grants the Swim check, while speaking to Rex in Bridge on the River Ty grants the Dive check.
 On getting an attribute check, you will not receive the attribute.

-If attributesanity is set to skip_elementals, you will not be given a check for the flamerang, frostyrang, or zappyrang.
-This avoids a double check due to the boss completion talisman check.

 ### Items